The Color Choices of God

 Cleanliness is next to Godliness it's said.

 There are those habits we speak of first thing in the morning.
-Those tooth brushing, showering eating breakfast, dressing, undressing, combing hair, shaving, groom, groom, groom before you leave the room, habits.
+Those tooth brushing, showering eating breakfast, dressing, undressing, combing hair, shaving, groom, groom, grooming before you leave the room, habits.

 What we mean is order.
 Chaos, though, has its own kind of simplicity.